majidzarharan68/persian-stance-classification/README.md

 We prepared a guideline in both English and Persian language, which consists of notes, suggestions and examples about stance labels.
 The file named GuidLine_FA.pdf contains Persian guideline and the file named GuideLine_EN.pdf contains English guideline.

-Other sections of the dataset, our experiments and our data collection tools will be released soon.
+Other sections of the dataset and our data collection tools will be released soon.

 # The Dataset License